mikedzikowski/cs-vuln-report/README.md

 A comprehensive Python script that fetches all container vulnerabilities from CrowdStrike Falcon and aggregates image counts for each CVE, providing detailed vulnerability analysis and reporting with **working registry filtering**.

+This script is not supported by CrowdStrike and is provided "as-is".

 ## 🚀 Features

 - **Complete Data Extraction**: Fetches ALL vulnerabilities from your CrowdStrike environment (not just the first 100)